meteor-factory/meteor-best-practises/README.md

 ### HTML ###
 * Templates should have `class="template-admin-dashboard"' on the top node.
 This is for styling and easily finding the right file.
 * `{{> profile}}` not `{{>profile}}`
+* Use `class="js-activate-account"` when a class is just used for a click event

 ## Project Structure ##
 Project structure is not fixed, but [meteor-starter](https://github.com/yogiben/meteor-starter) is a good example.